Want to learn how to write better emails?

 - The postscript is an old-school copywriting trick.
 People tend to read postscripts far more often than the body of a sales letter.
 So try using more postscripts in your emails (especially if they are covert calls to action) and see if you don’t get better results.

-One of the things she does do very well here, however, is to ask for feedback.
-Joanna Wiebe has an excellent series of tutorials on copywriting, one of which is about writing cold emails like this.
+Want help on copywriting?
+Joanna Wiebe has an excellent series of tutorials, one of which is about writing cold emails like this.
 In it she recommends asking the influencer what the one thing they’d change or add to the piece would be.
 That very focused and simple request often gets a response.

 Want to get better at writing shorter emails?
 The Chrome extension TinyMails can help by giving you immediate feedback.
 It counts the words in your emails and calculates how long they’ll take to read.